 ATTENTION: Do not attempt to cross the Krossá River even if you have a 4x4 car.
 This river can be very dangerous for any kind of vehicle!
 Take the bus or call the warden!

-In winter the F249 Road to Þórsmörk is only accessible with specially modified 4x4 Superjeeps.
+In winter the F249 Road to Þórsmörk is only accessible with modified 4x4 Superjeeps.
 We offer winter day tours to and from Þórsmörk as well as we do offer winter transport in modified Superjeeps for overnight visitors.
 The tours start from the Seljalandsfoss waterfall where you can park your car.
 Extensions to and from Reykjavík are available at additional cost.
 Offers including; accommodation, catering, transportation and guided walks are available during winter.
 Please view our offers or winter transfer schedule.

 The Fimmvörðuháls Hiking Trail from Skógar to the Volcano Huts is about 30 kilometres.
 The trail is steep and can prove difficult for any traveller due to the unpredictable weather and difficult terrain.
 Further information available in our free online Fimmvörðuháls Trail Guide.